Our twelve bloggers, and a few special guests, engage the world on a daily basis, looking at life through a Reformed

 Dr. Lynn Japinga and her husband, Rev. Jeff Japinga filled in for Steve from August to October of 2012.
 Thanks, Lynn and Jeff!

-Jeff Munroe is the Vice President of Advancement and Communications at Western Theological Seminary in Holland, Mi, an ordained RCA minister and the only guy on his block who knows Hack Wilson's shoe size.
+Jeff Munroe is the Vice President of Operations and Advancement at Western Theological Seminary in Holland, Michigan, an ordained RCA minister and the only guy on his block who knows Hack Wilson's shoe size.

 It's a good thing there are places in the world for bookish people who would otherwise be fairly useless to society.
 I've found such a place as a professor of English at Calvin College, where I teach early British literature and creative writing.
 Born and bred in the Reformed tradition, I've been unable to resist writing several books about theological topics: beware the writer doing theology without a license.

 I'm married to Ron Rienstra, who does have a license, and we have three children, ages 14, 18, and 20.
 Besides books and theology and worship, I love classical music, science fiction, cheesy Arthurian romance, baking, and teaching myself useful skills like painting, gardening, and--maybe someday--drywall repair.

 Northwest Iowa has been my home--ours, my wife and my own--for the last 40 years, with only occasional absences.
 We have now concluded a tenure that began forever ago, for me a career in the English department at Dordt College, and moved out to rural Alton.
 My wife, Barbara, and I have two grown children and one elderly cat.
 I was born on Lake Michigan's west coast, where the water temps are almost always sub-human, but through the years I've grown to love the lake-less plains, whose big skies just outside my window are painted gloriously almost every morning.
 I've blogged for way too long at http://siouxlander.blogspot.com/, where I'm nearing 2000 posts.
 Sheesh.
 Idiotic really, but it keeps me here at the keys.

 James K.A.
 Smith (former contributor)